Amarasiri Kalansuriya: Acting career

 Kalansuriya was chosen as the lead actor for an 8mm film Reyath Dawalath directed by a young man who was a member of the Photographic Society, a student of Kingswood College.
 Anoma Wattaladeniya played the lead role in this film who later married director Ranjith Perera.
 She was also a TV presenter.
 Then on Dharmasena Pathiraja's recommendation, he got the opportunity to act as a university student in the romantic film Hanthane Kathawa directed by Sugathapala Senarath Yapa.
 He also acted in various roles in Pathiraja's' Ahas Gawwa, Lester James Peiris' Akkara Paha and Ranjith Lal's Nimwalalla as a talented actor.

 Kalansuriya accepted an invitation from H. D. Premaratne to star in the film Apeksha in 1978.
 His second film after the hiatus, Parithyagaya, won him more awards from OCIC and Sarasaviya.
 He won Best Supporting Actor for Puja in Presidential Award in 1986.
 Some of the other notable films include: Tharangā, Bambaru Avith, Apēkṣhā, Anūpamā, Poḍi Mallī, Kānchanā, Parityāgaya, Sinhabāhu, Vajirā, Sakvithi Suvaya, Yasa Isuru, Doringē Sayanaya, Poojā, Poḍi Wijē, Ahas Māḷigā and Sāgarayak Mæda.
 He won the Critics' Award for his performance in Ahas Gawwa in 1974.
 He won the Sarasaviya Award for Best Supporting Actor in 1982 and Sarasaviya and Presidential Awards for Best Supporting Actor in 1986 for the film Pooja.

 Kalanasuriya had a leading role in the first television serial made in Sri Lanka, Dimuthu Muthu directed by D. B. Nihalsinghe.
 As a theatre actor, he produced and acted in the play Podi Vijay.
 After another hiatus, Kalansuriya returned to film with Shilpa Denumena in 2001 directed by Rodney Widanapathirana.

 Sujith Lakmal Weerasekera wrote an autobiography in 2015 titled Duka Dinū Diviyaka Amaraṇīya Sæmarum Kalan ('Immortal Celebrations of a Life of Sorrow').

 Personal life and death

 Kalansuriya had one elder brother, Nissanka and two younger brothers, Padmasena and Ariyapala.

 Kalansuriya was married to Ajantha Thalatha Kumari Ekanayake.
 They married on 18 December 1972, and the couple had a son and two daughters.
 Eldest son Duminda is a businessman and married to Janaki Wijesekara.
-Two daughters are Madhumathi Kumari who is married to Dr. Dhammika Sedara and the younger daughter, Vindhya, is employed by Sri Lankan Airlines.
+Two daughters are Madhumathi Kumari who is married to Dr. Dhammika Sedara and the younger daughter, Vindhya, is employed by SriLankan Airlines.

 Amarasiri Kalansuriya died at his residence in Ja Ela on 1 April 2023, at the age of 82.